lauragift21/cf-fullstack-ai-workshop/README.md

 # 🧠 KnowledgeBase Assistant: Full-Stack AI App with Cloudflare

-A hands-on workshop on building a Retrieval-Augmented Generation (RAG) application using Cloudflare Workers, Vectorize, D1, and Workers AI.
+A hands-on workshop on building a Retrieval-Augmented Generation (RAG) application using Cloudflare Workers, Vectorize, D1, Workflows and Workers AI.

 ---